Purpose of these procedures

 This limitation or waiver may be presented at any time (L613-24 CPI, 1st paragraph) from the publication of the mention of the grant of the French patent or the European patent.

-Such a request may be made until the patent expires and even after the latter has expired.
+Such a request may be made until the expiration of the patent and even after the expiration of the latter.

 At any time means that even when a dispute is engaged (Court Appeal of Paris, pole 5, 1st ch., February 12, 2014):